AliSepar/BECODE-TRAINING-Alisabah-Separ/Theory/how-dose-the-internet-works.md

 - Each packet has multiple layers of wrapping with IP addresses from routers.
 - Understanding how the internet works can help protect personal information.

+this theory file has been reviewed by Nicolas Catalano